dreamcatcher-tech/network/ideas/Interpulse/API/Hooks for async iterables and hamts.md

 >[!danger] Depends:

 If all the subscriptions to pulses are async iterables, then this does not work well with React, which expects synchronous and pure functions.
-Also HAMTs mean that looking up parts of a Pulse, such as the list of children,
+Also HAMTs mean that looking up parts of a Pulse, such as the list of children, are asynchronous.
+Wrapping these functions in hooks so they can be easily consumed by pure synchronous functions is helpful to developers.

 ## `children = useChildren( pulse, filters )`
 Walks a HAMT, which is async in nature, and as children are resovled, the returned object is updated using `setState`.  `children` is an object with keys being the child names.  `filters` is an array of regex filters to be used to skip some names.
 We may optionally add a limit, for large HAMTs.